Home Heat Pump Guide

 Do infrared panels work in poorly insulated homes?

-Infrared panels are less affected by draughts than convection heaters because they heat objects directly.
+Infrared panels are less affected by draughts because they heat objects directly.
 However, in a poorly insulated home, the overall heat demand is high, and electricity costs will be substantial.
 Improving insulation benefits both systems.

 Can I use infrared panels alongside a heat pump?